Year 10 & 11 Options

 Further study

-This course will prepare learners for the further study of PE or sports science courses as well as other related subject areas such as psychology, sociology and biology.
+learners for the further study of PE or sports science courses, as well as other related subject

 Science

-Exam board: Edexcel IGCSE
+Exam board: Pearson Edexcel IGCSE

-The Science course (Single Award) is built up of content taken from Biology, Chemistry and Physics and pupils will attain a qualification in
+The Science course (Double Award) is built up of content taken from Biology, Chemistry and Physics, and students

-well as help to broaden and deepen student’s analytical, logic, and maths skills.
+All three courses help to develop transferable skills valued by universities and employers, and also to broaden and deepen students’ analytical, logic, and maths skills.

 Assessment of work